Treszyk/vaulton-password-manager/Docs/auth.md

 **Refresh token:**

-- Random opaque value (not a JWT).
+- Random opaque value (not a JWT), generated from 64 random bytes and base64url-encoded.
-- Stored as a hash in the database, and as an HttpOnly, Secure, SameSite cookie in the browser.
+- Stored as a hash in the database, and as an HttpOnly cookie in the browser (`SameSite=Strict`, `Secure` unless running in development, `Path=/auth`).
 - Used only with `/auth/refresh` and `/auth/logout`.
-- Rotated on each successful call to `/auth/refresh` (old token revoked or deleted).
+- Rotated on each successful call to `/auth/refresh` (old token revoked).
-- At any point there is at most **one active refresh token per account**; successful login or refresh invalidates the previous token.
+- Tokens are valid for 7 days from issuance.
+- Multiple active refresh tokens can exist concurrently (each login mints a new token without revoking others).
+A refresh attempt with a revoked token triggers a revoke-all for that account.

 Security properties:

 - The access token is not stored in cookies, which reduces CSRF exposure for normal API calls.
 - The refresh token cookie is not accessible from JavaScript (HttpOnly), which reduces the impact of XSS for long-lived sessions.
 - SameSite and same-origin deployment further limit cross-site misuse of the refresh cookie.
+- The login endpoint is protected by a lockout policy (5 consecutive failures trigger a 15-minute lockout).

 ## 5. Security considerations

 - The server never receives the master password or the Master Key, only derived values (verifier, wraps, salts).
 All vault decryption happens on the client.
 - The verifier is not stored directly; only a PBKDF2+pepper hash is stored, which makes a database-only compromise less useful to an attacker.
-- Refresh tokens are stored as HttpOnly, Secure, SameSite cookies and only their hashes are stored in the database.
+- Refresh tokens are stored as HttpOnly cookies (`SameSite=Strict`, `Secure` unless running in development) and only their hashes are stored in the database.
 This protects long-lived sessions from direct theft via XSS.
 - Login errors are deliberately uniform (`401 Invalid credentials`) to reduce the risk of account enumeration.
 - All communication between client and server is expected to happen over HTTPS; Vaulton does not implement transport-layer security itself.
 - Additional hardening (rate limiting, logging, account lockout, IP-based alerts) can be added at the API or reverse-proxy level in later stages.